3DGenomes/zedtool/README.md

 - `only_fiducials`: If set to 1, assumes all "bright spots" in the image are fiducials.
 If you want to find the fiducials automatically then set this to 0. (`0`)
 - `consensus_method`: Method for determining the consensus z value for a fiducial.
 Options are 'weighted_mean' and 'median'. (`median`)
+- `refilter_fiducials_after_correction`: If set to 1, refilter fiducials after initial drift correction.
+Not recommended because it invalidates the comparison between metrics before and after correction. (`0`)

 ### **Appending another experiment**
 Done before all other operations when `concatenate_detections` is set.

 - `concatenate_detections_file`: file to concatenate on the end of the current experiment. (`None`)
 - `concatenate_offset_file`: offsets to apply to the detections in the concatenate_detections_file. (`None`) The file `concatenate_offset_file` contains one row with the offsets to add.